The-Marcy-Lab-School/se-unit-7/lesson-2-intro_to_express/practice/solutions.md

 app.listen(8000);
 ```

-7. Build a Caesar Cipher application - your app should responds to a post request and should funciton as follows: Return your respone as a JSON object with a key of the input and a value of the output.
+7. Build a Caesar Cipher application - your app should respond to a POST request and should function as follows: Return your response as a JSON object with a key of the input and a value of the output.

 **Suggested Answer**